michaelt/streaming-network-tcp-examples/README.md

      hello
      hheelllloo

-but if we add the client that mixes 4000 and 4001
+But let's try the Haskell client that interacts with 4000 and 4001 together

     term6$ runhaskell client_pipeline.hs
     hello
     HHEELLLLOO

+    free mumia!
+    FFRREEEE  MMUUMMIIAA!!

 Don't tell the children they can access the
 'angry' server directly on localhost 4000; we will demand authorization on 4003

     term7$ runhaskell proxy_auth.hs

 which then permits

     term8$ telnet localhost 4003
     Trying 127.0.0.1...
     Connected to localhost.
     Escape character is '^]'.
     Username: spaceballs
     Password: 12345
     Successfully authenticated.
-     joy to the world!
+    whereof one cannot speak one must be silent WHEREOF ONE CANNOT SPEAK ONE MUST BE SILENT joy to the world!
     JOY TO THE WORLD!